-Trevor was born with a rare genetic medical condition called Fanconi Anemia, which causes bone marrow failure.
+Trevor was born with a rare blood disorder, which causes bone marrow failure.
 However, his condition did not show symptoms until he was eight.

 For the past two years, Trevor’s life has been very different than an average kid.
 His medical condition kept him from playing on the playground and participating in physical education at school.

 In June 2015, Trevor had a bone marrow transplant in Cincinnati, Ohio.
 He had to be in isolation for a year, which resulted in him being homeschooled for fourth grade.
 It was difficult for Trevor to not be at school with his friends.

 A Taste for Adventure

 Trevor was officially released from isolation in June 2016 and he was more excited than ever for an adventure.
 Trevor loves to explore new places and see new things, and he has always been an old-soul.
 A conversation with his grandfather sparked some curiosity in him.
 He wanted to explore and see what his country had to offer.